Cannes Film Festival Fast Facts

 The correct pronunciation of the city is "can."

-The March- du Film is a parallel portion of the film festival that is a meeting place for film professionals to view, buy and sell films from around the world.
+The Marché du Film is a parallel portion of the film festival that is a meeting place for film professionals to view, buy and sell films from around the world.

 The festival lasts for approximately two weeks.